ostrolucky/stdinho/README.md

 ![stdinho animation](https://user-images.githubusercontent.com/496233/47866950-750db900-de00-11e8-8631-d25d723128f5.gif)

-This tool skips the waiting part, by joining fetching/processing with sending.
+This tool skips the waiting part, by merging fetching + processing + sending.
 You can pipe any standard stream into this tool and it immediately makes it available via HTTP, as it goes in.
-You send a link to people who need the stuff.
-People click the link and immediately start downloading.

 Here is it in action: